 Commitment to Diversity

-The Dependency CASA Program is committed to representing a diverse population in King County with respect to age, gender, race, ethnicity, sexual orientation, cultural / geographical / socioeconomic status, and ability or disability.
+The Dependency CASA Program is committed to representing a diverse population in King County with respect to age, gender, gender identity, race, ethnicity, sexual orientation, cultural / geographical / socioeconomic status, and ability or disability.
 Given our multicultural society, we strive to be an inclusive organization and to value and celebrate the diversity of talents, viewpoints, and life experiences of each volunteer.

 A key goal of our program is to train and retain culturally competent volunteers and staff.
 The Dependency CASA Program works to maintain a volunteer base that reflects the diversity of the children we serve.
 In order for CASA volunteers to represent the best interests of these children, they must be sensitive to the heritage, ethnicity, national origin, religion, and family structure of each child, as well as each child's family.